Plumbing

 3. Test If You Have a Water Leak in Your Home

-Another principal reason for low water pressure is a leak in your pipes that siphons water before it’s able to reach your faucet or shower.
+Another principal reason for low water pressure is a pipe leak that siphons water before reaching your faucet or shower.

 Here is an easy way to test if there are any significant leaks in your home without calling a plumber: